 It doesn’t matter how defined the event timetable is or how good the internal speakers are if the MC ignores the schedule or destroys the energy of the room.
 A good MC will represent the values of the sponsoring organization and enhance the event planners plan.

 One of the most important jobs of a corporate Master of Ceremonies is to keep everything on schedule.

 When the event is behind schedule, the MC will use shorter transitions and adjust breaks accordingly.
 When the event is ahead of schedule or there is some sort of delay, the MC will fill time and keep the audience engaged while everything is set up correctly.

 The Master of Ceremonies will introduce each of the speakers or guests at the event, providing any necessary background on the speaker and appropriately preparing the audience for their next topic.

 At a minimum, the MC should know how to pronounce each of the speaker’s name and should be able to give a short bio for the speaker.
 Where appropriate, they’ll also want to encourage the audience to give the speaker a warm introduction as they head to the stage.

 Job #4.
 Tie Everything Together

-Medicore MCs just go from one topic to the next; great masters of ceremonies know that the job of an MC includes tying everything together in a logical progression.
+Medicore Master of Ceremonies just go from one topic to the next; great masters of ceremonies know that the job of an MC includes tying everything together in a logical progression.